Bargs/Notes/books/joyOfClojure/ch5_notes.md

 When the `seq` function is called on collection-like objects, it returns a seq or `nil` if the collection is empty.
 Seq will return the original object if it implements the seq API, otherwise it returns a new seq object based on the collection.

 Functions that promise to return *seqs* will always return `nil` on empty collections, just like the `seq` function.
 Functions that promise to return *sequences* (like `rest`, `map`, `filter`) will never return `nil`, only empty sequences.

+### Equality Partitions

+Colletions are placed into three main categories (or "partitions"): sequentials, maps, and sets.
+These categories affect equality.
+Two collections will never be equal if they belong to different partitions.
+Within a partition, equality is defined more loosely.
+For instance, two sequential collections with the same values in the same order will return true when compared with `=`, even if they are different types of objects (ex. a vector and a list).